Rigid automorphisms of linking systems of finite groups of Lie type: Background on finite groups of Lie type

-From Lemma 2.4 in \cite{broto2019automorphisms}, we have that the maximal torus $\T$ is centric in $\G$.
-Because of this, we can determine generators of the centers of simple algebraic groups using the Chevalley relations in terms of elements of the chosen maximal torus.
+From Lemma 2.4 in \cite{broto2019automorphisms}, the maximal torus $\T$ is centric in $\G$.
+Because of this, the generators of the centers of simple algebraic groups can be determined using the Chevalley relations in terms of elements of the chosen maximal torus.
 These generators are shown in Theorem 1.12.6 and Table 1.12.6 in \cite{gorenstein2005classification} (see Table 3 and Table 4 in the appendix).

-\subsection{Automorphisms of Groups of Lie Type}
+\subsection{Automorphisms of groups of Lie type}

 Our main goal is to relate the automorphism group of a finite group of Lie type $ G $ to the automorphisms group of the fusion system of $ G $.
 In order to do this, we need to fix notation for certain subgroups of $ \aut(G) $ when $G$ is a finite group of Lie type.
 The following notation is standard and follows \cite{gorenstein2005classification} and \cite{broto2019automorphisms}. \begin{defn}[Definition 3.1 in \cite{broto2019automorphisms}] Let $ \G $ be a simple algebraic group over $\overline{\F}_{q_0}$.
 Let $\Sigma$ be the crystallographic root system associated to $\G$ with respect to some choice of maximal torus and fix a base $\Pi\subset\Sigma$. \begin{itemize} \item Let $ r $ be any power of $ q_0 $ and let $ \psi_r\in\en(\G) $ be the field endomorphism defined by $ \psi_r(x_\a(u))=x_\a(u^r) $ for each $ \a\in\Sigma $ and $ u\in\overline{\F}_{q_0} $.
 We then set $ \Phi_{\G}=\langle\psi_{q_0}\rangle $ to be the monoid of all field endomorphisms of $ \G $. \item Let $ \Gamma_{\G} $ be the group of all graph automorphisms of $ \G $ as defined in Definition 1.15.5 in \cite{gorenstein2005classification}. \item A Steinberg endomorphism $\sigma$ of $\G$ is \emph{standard} if $\sigma = \psi_q\circ\gamma=\gamma\circ\psi_q$, where $q$ is a power of $q_0$ and $\g\in\Gamma_{\G}$.
 A $\sigma$-setup $(\G,\sigma)$ for a finite subgroup $G<\G$ is standard if $\sigma$ is standard. \end{itemize} \end{defn} Let $\G$ be a simple algebraic group with root system $\Sigma$.
 Fix a base $\Pi\subset\Sigma$.
 When $(\G,q_0)\neq(B_2(\overline{\F}_{q_0}),2),(G_2(\overline{\F}_{q_0}),3)$, or $(F_4(\overline{\F}_{q_0}),2)$, then $\Gamma_{\G}$ is the group of all $\gamma\in\aut(\G)$ of the form $\gamma(x_{\a}(u))=x_{\rho(\a)}(u)$ for all $\a\in\Pi$ and $u\in\overline{\F}_{q_0}$, where $\rho$ is an isometry of $\Sigma$ that leaves $\Pi$ invariant.
 For more information regarding graph automorphisms, see Theorem 1.15.2 in \cite{gorenstein2005classification}.